MTG/essentia/doc/sphinxdoc/models.rst

 This is a list of pre-trained TensorFlow models available in Essentia for various (music) audio analysis and classification tasks.
 To use the models in Essentia, see the `machine learning inference <machine_learning.html>`_ page.

 All the models created by the MTG are licensed under CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/) and are also available under proprietary license upon request (https://www.upf.edu/web/mtg/contact).
+Check the `LICENSE <https://essentia.upf.edu/models/LICENSE>`_ of the models.

 The models are serialized in `Protocol Buffer <https://developers.google.com/protocol-buffers/>`_ files suitable for inference with Essentia and TensorFlow.
 Additionally, some models are also available in `TensorFlow.js <https://www.tensorflow.org/js/models>`_ format.
 Each ``.pb`` file is coupled with a ``.json`` file containing its metadata.

+As this is an ongoing project we expect to keep adding new models and improved versions of the existing ones.
+These changes are tracked in this `CHANGELOG <https://essentia.upf.edu/models/CHANGELOG.md>`_.

 We support models for the followings tasks: